psfoley/openfl/docs/tutorial.docker.rst

 -v /home/edwardsb/repositories/gitlab_tfedlearn/bin:/home/edwardsb/tfl/bin:rw \
 -w /home/edwardsb/tfl/bin \
 tfl_agg_edwardsb:0.1 \
-bash
+bash$

-4. In this container shell, generate the certificates for TLS communication.
+4. In this container shell, generate the files for TLS communication.
-The folder of certificates is initially empty.
+The folder is initially empty.
-We will generate the certificates using a script (via another makefile).
+We will generate the files using a script (via another makefile).
 The details of TLS, see :ref:`tutorial-tls-pki`.

 .. code-block:: console